magento/magento2-functional-testing-framework/docs/guides/cicd.md

 # How to use MFTF in CICD

-To integrate MFTF tests into your CICD pipeline, then it is best to start with the conceptual flow of the pipeline code.
+To integrate MFTF tests into your CICD pipeline, it is best to start with the conceptual flow of the pipeline code.

 ## Concept